Lower back pain

 Your physician may perform a physical exam testing tenderness over certain areas of the spine, as well as assessing the various limitations in movement.
 The physician may also order radiological imaging such as X-ray, CT scan, MRI, or bone scan.

 Targeted adjustments, especially combined with other modalities, may significantly reduce low back pain.
-Manipulations are undertaken in order to allow correct nerve transmission.
+Chiropractic manipulations are undertaken in order to allow correct nerve transmission.

 Physical therapy (PT) techniques utilize modalities such as hot or cold therapy, stretching, positioning, massage, traction, ultrasound therapy, manipulation, and transcutaneous electrical nerve stimulation (TENS) in order to strengthen muscle groups and relieve pain.